purton-tech/cloak/www/content/developers/03-cli.md

 ![Creating a service account](/developers/attach-service-account.png)

-### Step 3: Access ther service accounts private key
+### Step 3: Access their service accounts private key

 Cut and paste the service account private key into a file called cloak.pem in the folder from which you will use the cloak cli.